Skip navigation

 “It’s a fun time to be a Norwegian fan because it seems for the first time that we might actually be heading somewhere.”

-At kick-off tomorrow – and for the rest of the season, and for every season after that – there won’t merely be a few interested spectators in Norway, but an entire growing and ever-more dedicated community.
+At kick-off therefore – and for the rest of the season, and for every season after that – there won’t merely be a few interested spectators in Norway, but an entire growing and ever-more dedicated community.

 MATCH DETAILS